Azure/iotedge/test/doc/end-to-end-test-config.md

-#End to End Test Parameters
+# End to End Test Parameters

+_Note: A ✔ in the required column indicates that it is required for all the tests, where as * indicates that the attribute is only required for a subset of the tests_

 | Name | Required | Description |
 |------|----------|-------------|